About the Workforce Innovation and Opportunity Act (WIOA)

-The Workforce Investment Act (WIA), the first major reform of the nation's job training system in over 15 years, was signed into law by President Bill Clinton on August 7, 1998 and went into effect July 1, 2000.
+The Workforce Innovation and Opportunity Act (WIOA), the first major reform of the nation's job training system in over 15 years, was signed into law by President Bill Clinton on August 7, 1998 and went into effect July 1, 2000.

 To accomplish the goals of this new legislation, a new workforce investment system was built on the following key principles:

 - Streamline Services through a system of One-Stop Centers that collects multiple job-focused support programs under one roof to make those services more useful and more findable for both individuals and businesses.